 - Radboud Universiteit, Neijmegen, Netherlands

-Spintec laboratory is opening a four years engineer researcher position in the framework of the PEPR electronics (part of France 2030 strategy) – project EMCOM (emerging memories for computing).
-Context: The cost of transferring information between ...
+Spintec laboratory is opening a up-to three years engineer researcher position in the framework of the PEPR electronics (part of France 2030 strategy) – project EMCOM (emerging memories for computing).
+Context: The cost of transferring information ...

 - PhD Defense – Fundamentals of ultrascaled 3D magnetic tunnel junctions and integration routes for high density memory array (September 12th, 2023)